-- A. This elementary-level language course is designed to help the student develop communicative competence and oral proficiency in French, with proficiency defined as the ability to communicate specific messages in particular situations for a given purpose.
-This course provides the student opportunities for practical use of French in real life situations and the vocabulary and grammar necessary to accomplish this goal. - B. The specific contribution of elementary and intermediate foreign language courses to the general education of the ORU student is to give them the practical tool for entering into foreign cultures for Christian service or career purposes.
-By acquiring another language, the ORU student can become "a part of the answer" and not "part of the problem" as he or she faces the ever-increasing globalization and interdependency of cultures everywhere and goes "into every person's world," not just goes to every person's world. - C. Language and culture are intertwined, and in learning a foreign language, the student also learns from and about the foreign culture by studying how the people view themselves and their society in terms of history, politics, religion, and economic and social structures.
+- A. This elementary-level language course is designed to help the student develop communicative competence and oral proficiency in Hebrew, with proficiency defined as the ability to communicate specific messages in particular situations for a given purpose.
+This course provides the student opportunities for practical use of Hebrew in real life situations and the vocabulary and grammar necessary to accomplish this goal. - B. The specific contribution of elementary and intermediate foreign language courses to the general education of ORU students is to give them the practical tool for entering into foreign cultures for Christian service or career purposes.
+By acquiring another language, ORU students can become "a part of the answer" and not "part of the problem" as they face the ever-increasing globalization and interdependency of cultures everywhere and go "into every person's world," not just go to every person's world. - C. Language and culture are intertwined, and in learning a foreign language, the student also learns from and about the foreign culture by studying how the people view themselves and their society in terms of history, politics, religion, and economic and social structures.
 One goal of the language courses is to develop an attitude of hearing a society's questions rather than assuming Americans have all the answers.